cdtpinto/cdtpinto.github.io/projects/readabilitychecker.md

 ### Comments Ratio

-Proposed, in 2002, by the researchers Krishan K. Aggarwal, Yogesh Singh and Jitender Kumar Chhabra in the article [An Integrated Measure of Software Maintainability](https://ieeexplore.ieee.org/document/981648/).
+Proposed in 2002 by the researchers Krishan K. Aggarwal, Yogesh Singh and Jitender Kumar Chhabra in the article [An Integrated Measure of Software Maintainability](https://ieeexplore.ieee.org/document/981648/).

 The proposed formula is:

 ![](https://raw.githubusercontent.com/cdtpinto/cdtpinto.github.io/master/files/images/comments_ratio_formula.gif "Comments Ratio Formula")

 where:

-LOC is the number of lines of code.
+LOC is the number of lines of code

-LOM is the number of lines with comments.
+LOM is the number of lines with comments

 ##### Implementation notes

 * **Fully supports Java SE 10.**

-* Readability values should be critically considered as good or bad.
+* Aggarwal et al. say that a comments ratio between 1 and 5 mean a good readability value, between 5 and 8 mean an average readability value and bigger that 8 mean a poor readability value.
+However, later studies suggest that the number of comments should be consistent with the code and controlled.
+So, the readability values for this formula should be critically considered as good or bad.

 * Analyzes the readability of the project, it's classes and methods.

 ### SRES

-Theorized by Jürgen Börstler, Michael E. Caspersen e Marie Nordström, the general principles of this readability formula were first introduced in 2007, in the article [Beauty and the Beast Toward a Measurement Framework for Example Program Quality](https://pdfs.semanticscholar.org/8c41/1a1fb987966f2020765069dc21881826e635.pdf), then it's logic was implemented in a readability tool titled [Properties of "Good" Java Examples](http://www8.cs.umu.se/education/examina/Rapporter/NadeemAbbas_v2.pdf) by Nadeem Abbas, and later on, in 2015, the SRES readability formula was actually proposed in the article [Beauty and the Beast: on the readability of object-oriented example programs](https://link.springer.com/article/10.1007/s11219-015-9267-5).
+Theorized by Jürgen Börstler, Michael E. Caspersen and Marie Nordström, the general principles of this readability formula were first introduced in 2007, in the article [Beauty and the Beast Toward a Measurement Framework for Example Program Quality](https://pdfs.semanticscholar.org/8c41/1a1fb987966f2020765069dc21881826e635.pdf), then it's logic was implemented in a readability tool titled [Properties of "Good" Java Examples](http://www8.cs.umu.se/education/examina/Rapporter/NadeemAbbas_v2.pdf) by Nadeem Abbas, and later on, in 2015, the SRES readability formula was actually proposed in the article [Beauty and the Beast: on the readability of object-oriented example programs](https://link.springer.com/article/10.1007/s11219-015-9267-5).

 The proposed formula is:

 ![](https://raw.githubusercontent.com/cdtpinto/cdtpinto.github.io/master/files/images/sres_formula.gif "SRES Formula")

 where:

-ASL is the average sentence length.
+ASL is the average sentence length

-AWL is the average word length.
+AWL is the average word length

 ##### Implementation notes